Character Development: The Nobel Lie

 “Each of us constantly chisel our image, identity, and character in order to find equanimity in life, and gain social capital.”

 It begins young when the child attempts to nourish appraisal from one’s “omnipotent” parents.
 And then in the classroom and school yard where validation is sought through primitive power struggles: “My turn, not yours!”
 Then adolescence brings about the yearning of ‘fitting in’ through such pursuits as athletic prowess or physical beauty.
 Soon, the teen realizes what qualities bring admiration, especially fearlessness.
 Dominant grades, the latest style of clothing, and choosing the most advantageous clique become powerful symbols.
 In their twenties, one comes to earn self-esteem by performing within roles in society as a working professional.
 Great pride is taken in providing value for the company, earning a check, paying bills on time without help from mom and dad.
 We get validation from ‘closing the deal’, getting a bonus, earning the promotion.
 Any deficiency or blockage in the socialization process carries the devastating turmoil of: “I am not good enough.”
-Thus, almost all of one’s inner life, when he/she is not absorbed in some task, is a traffic in images of self-worth and self-esteem.
+Thus, almost all of one’s inner life is a barrage of images that validate or threaten one’s self-worth and self-esteem.

 The urge and desire to continually sculpt our image, self-esteem and character is because we are engrossed in society and enmeshed in culture.
 Society itself is a codified hero system, which means that society everywhere is a living myth of the significance of human life, a defiant creation of meaning.
 It doesn’t matter how introverted and obsequious one is, we have an innate desire to be the hero of our own play of life.
 In our own personal way, we crave to do something or be someone that produces meaning and purpose.
-Society and culture is precisely a “symbolic action system, a structure of statuses and roles, customs and rules for behavior, designed to serve as a vehicle for the earthly heroism (Ernest Becker).”
+As Ernest Becker notes, society and culture is precisely a “symbolic action system, a structure of status symbols and roles, customs and rules for behavior, designed to serve as a vehicle for the earthly heroism.”
 The hope and belief is that the things that man creates in society are of lasting worth and meaning, that they outlive or outshine death and decay, that man and his products count.

 These are the underpinnings of character and image development: each of us constantly chisel our image, identity, and character in order to find equanimity in life, and gain social capital.
 Thrown into the world without our consent, we find ourselves in culture and society with expectations imposed upon us: “do this, but don’t do that; and for God’s sake, don’t behave like that.”
 We are incessantly analyzing our surroundings so that we say and do the right thing in order to gain some semblance of acceptance and affirmation.
 The result is that experience in these social interactions methodically help us construct a fallible and imaginary life around us.
 We learn quickly that the heartache of being picked on, ostracized, rejected and abandoned feels like every particle of oxygen is sucked out of your body; leaving you hollow, empty, and dark inside.
 The lesson: avoid rejection.
 On the other side, however, we experience the warmth and security of love, kindness, and compassion and quickly wake up to the universal realization: “This is good!”

 We proceed through life with a calibrated caution through this imagined world we’ve created.
 We project ourselves into the world to feel significant and someone of worth, yet quickly retract into ourselves when it’s time to protect our fragile ego’s.
 We accept the binary lie that we so willingly concoct of an external and internal way of being.
 The external is what we show the world, the façade that says, “I’m trustworthy, reliable, and responsible.”
 Internally, however, we hide our fears, angst and insecurities.
-All of it a lie.
+All of it a lie; albeit, a noble and virtuous lie.

 The Nobel Lie: Normal and Necessary

 To say that character development is a lie and façade carries a negative connotation.
-As if to say, we’re all just a bunch of phonies and now we need to get real.
-Well, there is no “getting real.”
-From very early on in our youth, the world with all of its expectations and symbols of meaning imposes itself on us.
-By the time we gain independence, we are already primed to assess, adapt and react to life’s circumstances.
+As if to say, we’re all just a bunch of phonies, with no authenticity.
+Well, there is no real “authenticity.”
+From very early on in our youth, the world with all of its expectations and symbols of meaning, imposes itself on us.
+By the time we gain independence, we are already primed to assess, adapt and react to life’s circumstances in order to fit into the culture we find ourselves in.
 And if there is one thing that is ubiquitous with humans, it’s self-preservation.
 We go to great lengths to ensure that our reputation is safe, and we’re always ready to ‘save-face’ when needed.
 In order to this, we feed on the myths we create.
 Like a chameleon who adjusts to his surroundings, we adapt our character traits to our environment – at least most of us.
 Sure, there is always ‘the loner’ who doesn’t follow the crowd; does his own thing.
 But why?
 If we were to peel him like an onion, you’d find the psychological scares that provoke the rebellious attitude, “I don’t need nobody!”
 This lie too, gives him security and sense of control.
 Thus, he constructs a hard outer shell to hide the inner child who is hurt.
-He needs this façade – we all do.
+He needs this façade?
+We all do.